Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Regaari paused, then duck-nodded ruefully.
 “I can’t argue with that.
 The suits make us less sensitive to scent and airflow.
 We shall note this in our training plan.”

 Caruthers looked over at Powell, who was watching the reviews with a slightly arched eyebrow.
 He met Caruther’s eye, nodded, and spoke up.
 “Excellent observations,” he announced.
-“We’ll break for a bit now and grab a bite before reviewing the third scenario---Rear Admiral Caruthers has kindly laid out a spread for us and I don’t intend to let it go to waste.”
+“We’ll break for a bit now and grab a bite before reviewing the third scenario - Rear Admiral Caruthers has kindly laid out a spread for us and I don’t intend to let it go to waste.”

 There was some appreciative chucking from the Lads, and they needed no further encouragement: they bounced over to the table and were quickly layering frankly alarming amounts of food onto their plates.
 Caruthers hoped it would be enough; he’d told his Chief Steward to go heavy on the vittles and she apparently had needed no reminder.
 Having already catered for them once before, she’d visibly steeled herself and set about the task with a solemn determination that told half a story all by itself.